With Treatment

-We found the following listings for methadone clinic in Brighton, MA.
+We found the following listings for addiction treatment and methadone clinic in Brighton, MA.
 Are you searching for drug rehab, addiction centers and detox centers in Brighton that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
-Choose the best Brighton methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our complete Brighton listings.
+Choose a Brighton methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our Brighton listings.

-Steward St Elizabeths/secap/ats is a methadone clinic in Brighton, MA located in Suffolk County at 736 Cambridge Street, 02135 zip code area that also includes suboxone treatment services.
-Steward St Elizabeths/secap/ats provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
-Also, Steward St Elizabeths/secap/ats offers case management, recovery coaches and self-help groups.
-Steward St Elizabeths/secap/ats includes opioid treatment for young adults and adults.
-Steward St Elizabeths/secap/ats also offers detox treatment that includes: alcohol detox, benzodiazepines detoxification and cocaine detoxification.
+Steward St Elizabeths/secap/ats is a methadone clinic in Brighton, MA located in Suffolk County at 736 Cambridge Street, 02135 zip code area that also includes suboxone treatment.
+Steward St Elizabeths/secap/ats provides relapse prevention from naltrexone, methadone/buprenorphine for pain management and naltrexone administration.
+Also, Steward St Elizabeths/secap/ats provides mental health services, social skills development and domestic violence services.
+Steward St Elizabeths/secap/ats provides opioid treatment for young adults and adults.
+Steward St Elizabeths/secap/ats also provides detox treatment that includes: alcohol detox, benzodiazepines detoxification and opioid detox.

 Methadone treatment has been approved by the FDA from 1947 for its original use as an analgesic, and in 1972 was approved for treating opioid addictions.
 Suboxone, a similar opioid blocker which is a combination of buprenorphine and naloxone that is often used as an alternative to methadone, has been approved by the FDA from 2002 for treating drug addiction.